buildpacks/docs/content/docs/tools/tekton.md

         claimName: buildpacks-cache-pvc
 ```

-And apply it with:
+Apply it with:
 ```shell
 kubectl apply -f run.yml
 ```

 ### 6. See it Build
-Look at the PipelineRun logs by running
+Look at the `PipelineRun` logs by running
 ```shell
 kubectl describe pipelinerun buildpacks-test-pipeline-run
 ```